Screenshot of the exchange between Carlos and me.

 Thank you, Carlos Moreno, for this and further insights and your inspiring work which will make the city center of Paris car-free for the Olympics and beyond 2024.

-2 Gedanken zu „Spoiler-Alert second book!
+2 Antworten zu „Spoiler-Alert second book!
 Carlos Moreno: How did the misanthropic city come to be?“

 – klare Trennung öffentlicher und privater Räume